 For those focusing on their career, raising their little ones or managing other responsibilities, spending their free time comparing home loan packages takes the backseat.
 More often than not, the easiest route when managing your home loan is to stick with your existing one, even though it may not be as competitive.

-Solution: Use PropertyGuru’s mortgage tool to compare home loan packages across all major banks.
+Solution: Use online tools to compare home loan packages across all major banks.

 Finding a home loan package most suitable for your needs is kinda like looking for the right partner on dating apps; it takes time, effort, and a lot of thought.

-With a click of a button, our search tool can provide you with the day’s best rates from more than 10 banks, including information on the lock-in period, reference rates, etc. At a glance, you’re able to cross-compare rates across banks and select the financial institution which has a package most in line with your financial needs.
+Using online mortgage comparison search tools, you are able to cross-compare rates across banks and select the financial institution which has a package most in line with your financial needs.

 2. Dealing With Paperwork for Home Loan Refinancing